rsta2/circle-docs/docs/system-services/index.rst

 This section describes the different system services, which are provided for applications by the Circle :ref:`Libraries`.
 That defines the Circle API.
 Only those classes are discussed here, which are directly used by applications.
 All Circle classes are listed in `doc/classes.txt <https://github.com/rsta2/circle/blob/master/doc/classes.txt>`_.

+The Circle project does not provide a single centralized C++ header file.
+Instead the header file(s), which must be included for a specific class, function or macro definition are specified in the related subsection.

 .. toctree::
 	:maxdepth: 1